Restless Multi-Armed Bandits under Exogenous Global Markov Process: The Learning under Exogenous Markov Process (LEMP) Algorithm

 \section{The Learning under Exogenous Markov Process (LEMP) Algorithm}

-The LEMP algorithm divides the time horizon into exploration and exploitation phases.
-The strategy estimates the required exploration rate of each arm, and updates the arm selection dynamically with time, controlled by the random sample means and transition probabilities estimation in a closed loop manner.
+The LEMP algorithm divides the time horizon into two types of phases, namely exploration and exploitation.
+In order to ensure sufficient small regret in exploitation phases (i.e., to reduce the probability for choosing sub-optimal arms in exploitation), our strategy estimates the required exploration rate of each arm, and updates the arm selection dynamically with time, controlled by the random sample means and transition probability estimates in a closed loop manner.

-\subsection{Design Principles of LEMP}
+\subsection{Design principles of LEMP}

-In order to ensure sufficient small regret in exploitation epochs (i.e., to reduce the probability for choosing sub-optimal arms in exploitation), we should take a sufficiently large number of samples in the exploration epochs.
+For sufficient small regret during exploitation phases, we should take a sufficiently large number of samples in the exploration phases.
 From (\ref{eq:Value}) we observe that we should estimate accurately two terms: the mean reward of each arm $i$ in each global state $s$, $\mu_s^i$, and the transition probabilities of the global Markov chain $\mathcal{S}$, $p_{\check{s} \tilde{s}}$.